Toxin–antitoxin system: Stress tolerance

 Another theory states that chromosomal toxin-antitoxin systems are designed to be bacteriostatic rather than bactericidal.
 RelE, for example, is a global inhibitor of translation, is induced during nutrient stress.
 By shutting down translation under stress, it could reduce the chance of starvation by lowering the cell's nutrient requirements.
 However, it was shown that several toxin-antitoxin systems, including relBE, do not give any competitive advantage under any stress condition.

 Anti-addiction

 It has been proposed that chromosomal homologues of plasmid toxin-antitoxin systems may serve as anti-addiction modules, which would allow progeny to lose a plasmid without suffering the effects of the toxin it encodes.
 For example, a chromosomal copy of the ccdA antitoxin encoded in the chromosome of Erwinia chrysanthemi is able to neutralize the ccdB toxin encoded on the F plasmid and thus, prevent toxin activation when such a plasmid is lost.
-Similarly, the ataR antitoxin encoded on the chromosome of E. coli O157:H7 is able neutralize the ataT_{P} toxin encoded on plasmids found in other enterohemorragic E. coli.
+Similarly, the ataR antitoxin encoded on the chromosome of E. coli O157:H7 is able to neutralize the ataT_{P} toxin encoded on plasmids found in other enterohemorrhagic E. coli.